PEPE0211/Witcher-characters-network/README.md

 Key Features:

+Web Scraping: We used wiki fandom site to extract the names of all the characters in all the books

 Character Interaction Network: We've created a network representation of characters from the Witcher books, capturing their interactions, associations, and affiliations.

 Graph Algorithms: Utilizing Python's powerful network analysis libraries, we apply graph algorithms to uncover intriguing insights about the Witcher universe.